 Apples contain 12 to 15 percent of sugars (dextrose, levulose, and saccharose), less than 0.5 percent of proteins and fats; minerals (potassium, calcium, phosphorus, magnesium, iron, and traces of sodium), vitamins A, B1, C, and niacin; malic, citric, and salicylic acids; tannin, with astringent properties; pectin, a hydrocarbon substance with absorbent and antidiarrheic properties, and high amounts of enzymes.
 The apple tree and its fruit has the following properties:

 - Antidiarrheic.
-Apples can absorb bacterial toxins produced on the intestine, besides drying and reducing the inflammation of its mucosa.
-Apples are helpful for any form of diarrhea, be it mild or severe, caused by colitis, whether dysentery (bleeding and mucus in feces).
-They render relevant results for enterocolitis caused by eating spoiled food (food poisoning), frequently produced by a micro-organism called salmonella.
+Apples can absorb bacterial toxins produced in the intestine, drying and reducing the inflammation of its mucosa.
+Apples are helpful for any form of mild or severe diarrhea caused by colitis, whether dysentery (bleeding and mucus in feces).
+They render relevant results for enterocolitis caused by eating spoiled food (food poisoning), frequently produced by a microorganism called salmonella.
 They are highly recommended for children’s gastroenteritis.

 - Laxative.
-Curiously, apples also have a regulating effect on the flora and the peristaltic movements of the intestine.
+Curiously, apples also regulate the flora and peristaltic movements of the intestine.
 This effect gives apples seemingly contradictory properties (antidiarrheic and laxative).
-When taken in the morning on an empty stomach, apples render relevant results for chronic or habitual constipation.
+When taken on an empty stomach in the morning, apples render relevant results for chronic or habitual constipation.

 - Diuretic and depurative.
-Due to their ability to absorb intestinal toxins, apples give good results for chronic eczema of the skin, which is sometimes caused by auto-immune system depression.
-Moreover, apples promote eliminating uric acid, urea, and other metabolic waste, thus being recommended for people who have arthritis, rheumatism, gout, and kidney stones.
+Due to their ability to absorb intestinal toxins, apples give good results for chronic skin eczema, sometimes caused by auto-immune system depression.
+Moreover, apples promote eliminating uric acid, urea, and other metabolic waste, thus recommended for people with arthritis, rheumatism, gout, and kidney stones.

 Due to their low sodium content, apples (as well as rice) are recommended to be included in the diet of people suffering from high blood pressure.
 With this, good results will be achieved in decreasing arterial pressure and reducing edema caused by liquid retention. - Hypolipemic.
-Apple pectin absorbs bile salts from the intestine, thus reducing one of our body’s raw materials used to produce cholesterol.
-However, long periods of treatment (more than three months) eating two or three apples daily are required to achieve any result, besides following other dietary measures against cholesterol.
+Apple pectin absorbs bile salts from the intestine, thus reducing one of our body’s raw materials to produce cholesterol.
+However, to achieve any result, long periods of treatment (more than three months) and eating two or three apples daily, in addition to following other dietary measures against cholesterol, are required.

-- Invigorating and stabilizer of the nervous system.
+- It is a refreshing and stabilizing agent of the nervous system.
 Perhaps this action is due to its phosphorus content.
 It is recommended for excitation, nervousness, stress, and mental fatigue.
 The effects rendered are gentle and slow but secure and steady.

-The fruit of the apple tree is excellent medicinal food in all chronic ailments such as digestive and respiratory afflictions, arteriosclerosis, arthritis, hepatopathy (liver afflictions), kidney disorders, obesity, cardiopathy (heart afflictions), high blood pressure.
-It is also recommended to delay the aging process.
+The apple tree’s fruit is an excellent medicinal food for all chronic ailments, such as digestive and respiratory ailments, arteriosclerosis, arthritis, hepatopathy (liver afflictions), kidney disorders, obesity, cardiopathy (heart afflictions), and high blood pressure.
+It is also recommended that the aging process be delayed.

 Apple tree bark has invigorating febrifuge and astringent properties.
 It has been used as a substitute substance for quinine.
-Presently, it is used for infectious diseases, as a febrifuge and invigorating substance, and in recovery stages.
+It is used for infectious diseases, as a febrifuge, invigorating substance, and in recovery stages.

 Apple tree flowers and leaves are diuretics.
 They are recommended for kidney stones, nephritis ( kidney inflammation), and arterial hypertension.